biopython/biopython/README.rst

 Dependencies
 ============

-Depending on which parts of Biopython you plan to use, there are a number of other optional Python dependencies - which can in general be installed after Biopython.
+Depending on which parts of Biopython you plan to use, there are a number of other optional Python dependencies, which (other than NumPy) can be installed after Biopython.

 - NumPy, see http://www.numpy.org (optional, but strongly recommended) This package is only used in the computationally-oriented modules.
-  It is required for Bio.Cluster, Bio.PDB and a few other modules.
+It is required for ``Bio.Cluster``, ``Bio.PDB`` and a few other modules.
 If you think you might need these modules, then please install NumPy first BEFORE installing Biopython.
 The older Numeric library is no longer supported in Biopython.

 - ReportLab, see http://www.reportlab.com/opensource/ (optional)
-  This package is only used in Bio.Graphics, so if you do not need this functionality, you will not need to install this package.
+  This package is only used in ``Bio.Graphics``, so if you do not need this functionality, you will not need to install this package.
 You can install it later if needed.

 - matplotlib, see http://matplotlib.org/ (optional)
-  Bio.Phylo uses this package to plot phylogenetic trees.
+  ``Bio.Phylo`` uses this package to plot phylogenetic trees.
 As with ReportLab, you can install this at any time to enable the plotting functionality.

 - networkx, see http://networkx.lanl.gov/ (optional) and
   pygraphviz or pydot, see http://networkx.lanl.gov/pygraphviz/ and http://code.google.com/p/pydot/ (optional)
-  These packages are used for certain niche functions in Bio.Phylo.
+  These packages are used for certain niche functions in ``Bio.Phylo``.
   Again, they are only needed to enable these functions and can be installed later if needed.

 - rdflib, see https://github.com/RDFLib/rdflib (optional)
-  This package is used in the CDAO parser under Bio.Phylo, and can be installed as needed.
+  This package is used in the CDAO parser under ``Bio.Phylo``, and can be installed as needed.

 - psycopg2, see http://initd.org/psycopg/ (optional) or
-  PyGreSQL (pgdb), see http://www.pygresql.org/ (optional) These packages are used by BioSQL to access a PostgreSQL database.
+  PyGreSQL (pgdb), see http://www.pygresql.org/ (optional) These packages are used by ``BioSQL`` to access a PostgreSQL database.

 - MySQL Connector/Python, see http://dev.mysql.com/downloads/connector/python/
-  This package is used by BioSQL to access a MySQL database, and is supported on Python 2 and 3 and PyPy too.
+  This package is used by ``BioSQL`` to access a MySQL database, and is supported on Python 2 and 3 and PyPy too.

 - MySQLdb, see http://sourceforge.net/projects/mysql-python (optional)
-  This is an older alternative package used by BioSQL to access a MySQL database, but it is not available for Python 3 or PyPy.
+  This is an older alternative package used by ``BioSQL`` to access a MySQL database, but it is not available for Python 3 or PyPy.

 Note that some of these libraries are not available for Jython or PyPy,